 McMahon also ordered Connolly to pay a $100,000 fine, and Black to pay a $300,000 fine.

 The sentence is a setback for U.S. prosecutors in one of the few criminal cases to emerge from a sweeping probe of Libor rigging.
 The prosecutors had asked the judge to order "substantial" prison time for both men, saying federal guidelines called for close to 10 years, along with a $3 million fine for Connolly and a $2 million fine for Black.

-McMahon, however, said the defendants were "low on the totem pole" and that the prosecutors were trying to hold them responsible for behavior throughout the financial industry.
+McMahon, however, said the prosecutors were trying to hold Connolly and Black responsible for behavior throughout the financial industry.

 "We're pleased with the court's ruling," Kenneth Breen, Connolly's lawyer, said after the sentencing.
 Black's lawyer, Seth Levine, had no immediate comment.

 A spokesman for the U.S. Department of Justice declined to comment.

 Libor, or the London interbank offered rate, underpins trillions of dollars of financial products and is based on what banks say they believe they would pay if they borrowed from other banks.
 It is to be phased out by 2021.